 Symptoms to Watch Out For

 Users reported that they didn’t face any issues with calls and service when they first bought their iPhone 7 models.
 However, they would lose service in a few days, with the phone displaying that it was either searching for service or had no service.
+This is what we can call the iPhone No Service problem.

 Restart the iPhone

 This is a good way to clear your iPhone’s memory and eliminate any bug that is creating issues in the network section.
 To restart, press and hold the side or top button until the slider appears on the screen.
 Drag it to turn off your device.
 To restart, hold the side or top button until the Apple logo reappears.
-You can also restart your iPhone 7 by going to Settings > General > Shut Down and turn it on the back again.
+You can also restart your iPhone 7 by going to Settings > General > Shut Down and turn it on back again.

 Reinsert the SIM card